superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 ### Reranking
 ![Reranking Diagram](../assets/use_cases/hybrid_search_&_rerank_rag/Rerank.png "Fig 2")

 Typically, algorithms yield the top-k matches.
-However, the challenge lies in the fact that these top-k matches may not always include the relevant sections, or conversely, not all relevant sections may be within these top-k matches.
-At this point, we recognize the need to rank all retrieved content based on a score indicating semantic relevance with the query.
+But these top-k matches may not always include the relevant sections, or, conversely, not all relevant sections may be within these top-k matches.
+We can ameliorate this issue by ranking all retrieved content based on a score indicating semantic relevance to the query.

-The responses from the retriever are passed to a **semantic scoring model**.
+To do this, responses from the retriever must be passed to a **semantic scoring model**.
 Semantic scoring models are transformer models that take in queries and documents to produce a score in a calibrated range.
-After reranking, a list of documents is returned, sorted according to relevance score, from highest to lowest.
-Results are arranged in a sequence based on their scores and incorporated into the response payload of the query.
+This reranking process returns a list of documents, sorted according to relevance score, from highest to lowest, and incorporated into the response payload of the query.

 ## Implementation Example
 Let’s test the performance of a normal vector search algorithm and a hybrid search algorithm in various contexts.
 We will be using [ChromaDB](https://www.trychroma.com/) supported by [LangChain](https://www.langchain.com/) and models from HuggingFace.
-ChromaDB has no direct implementations for hybrid search but for clarity, we will create an ensemble in the same way we discussed in the theory.
+ChromaDB has no direct implementations for hybrid search, but for clarity, we will create an ensemble in the same way we discussed in the theory.

-Install and import the required libraries.
+First, we install and import the required libraries.

 ```bash
 !pip install langchain langchain-community rank_bm25 pypdf unstructured chromadb